muxi-ai/faissx/notes/README.md

 # FAISSx Development Notes

-This directory contains technical documentation, design decisions, and optimization notes for the FAISSx project.
-These documents record the evolution of the codebase and serve as reference material for developers.
+This directory contains future-oriented technical documentation and design plans for the FAISSx project.

 ## Contents

-### Optimization Documentation

-- **OPTIMIZATIONS.md** - General persistence layer optimizations
-- **MODIFICATION_OPTIMIZATION.md** - Optimizations made to the index modification module
-- **PQ_OPTIMIZATION.md** - Optimizations made to the IndexPQ implementation
-- **SERVER_IMPROVEMENTS.md** - Needed improvements and optimizations for the server component

 ### Product Requirements Documents (PRDs)

-- **prd-gpu-support.md** - Requirements and design for GPU support
+- **prd-gpu-support.md** - Requirements and design for future GPU support implementation
-- **prd-optimize-persistence-layer.md** - Requirements and design for persistence layer optimization

 ## Purpose

-These documents are maintained to:
+These documents serve to:

+1. **Guide Future Development** - Document planned features and improvements
-1. **Record Design Decisions** - Document why certain implementation choices were made
+2. **Record Design Decisions** - Capture architectural choices for future features
-2. **Guide Future Development** - Highlight areas that need improvement
-3. **Onboard New Contributors** - Help new developers understand the system architecture
-4. **Track Progress** - Show evolutionary improvements to the codebase

-These notes complement the main project documentation by providing deeper technical details and historical context that might not be appropriate for user-facing documentation.
+3. **Support Planning** - Provide detailed specifications for upcoming development work

+## Note on Completed Work

+Historical documentation for completed optimizations and features has been removed to keep this directory focused on future development.
+Completed work is documented through:

+- Git commit history and PR descriptions
+- Code comments and docstrings
+- Test suites that validate implemented functionality
+- The main project README and documentation

+This keeps the notes directory lean and forward-looking, containing only active planning documents for upcoming features.